Atohor/fifa-21-data-cleaning-task/README.md

 </div>

 This column contained inconsistent data type and format, hence this was reguarized using a combination of 3 columns , namely; Contracts , Joined , and Loan end date
-The filter view reveals players whose contract column specify they are on loan tally with the year on the Loan end date column. while players whose contract indicate free transfer tally with those clubless players with no wage or earnings . this were replaced with null as there is no specified loan end date since they're not on contract and have no recorded wages.
+The filter view reveals players whose contract column specify they are on loan tallies with the year on the Loan end date column. while players whose contract indicate free transfer, tally with those clubless players with no wage or value or release clause . this were replaced with null as there is no specified loan end date since they're not on contract and have no recorded wages.
 These players should therefore be dropped during visualization.

 At the end of the cleaning, splitting and merging of columns we arrived at two columns : contract start and contract end which displays only the year info as lack of more data prevented further date drill down